-To kick-start your local business presence on connected devices here are some simple steps so you don’t get left behind:
+Kick-start your local business presence on connected devices with some simple steps:

-- Distribute far and wide using data aggregators and niche directory listings to ensure that your business is found, no matter where the device pulls it from
+- Distribute far and wide using data aggregators and niche directory listings.
+This ensures that your business listing can be found, no matter where the device pulls it from.

-Looking to learn best practices to fuel your search marketing efforts?
-View the takeaways from our latest webinar with Digital Marketing Depot: “Local Strategies to Capitalize on Voice Search”.
+Looking to learn best practices to fuel your search and customer engagement marketing efforts?
+View the takeaways from our latest webinar with Digital Marketing Depot: “Local Strategies to Capitalize on Voice Search.”